Prunus salicina

 Prunus salicina (syn.
-Prunus triflora or Prunus thibetica), commonly called the Chinese plum or Japanese plum, is a small deciduous tree native to China, Taiwan and Southeast Asia.
+Prunus triflora or Prunus thibetica), commonly called the Chinese plum or Japanese plum, is a small, deciduous tree native to China, Taiwan, and Southeast Asia.
 It is an introduced species in Korea, Japan, the United States, and Australia.

-Prunus salicina should not be confused with Prunus mume, a related species also commonly called Chinese plum.
-Prunus japonica is also another tree that is a separate species despite having a Latin name similar to Prunus salicinas common name.
+Prunus salicina should not be confused with Prunus mume, a related species also commonly called Chinese plum; or the loquat, which is also known as the Japanese or Chinese Plum.
+Prunus japonica is another tree that is a separate species despite having a Latin name similar to Prunus salicinas common name.

 Names

-Some names for this plant, in addition to Japanese or Chinese plum, are Willow-leaf cherry, Asian Plum, in English, Ameixa or Ameixa-japonesa in Portuguese, 李 lǐ in Mandarin and Japanskt plommon in Swedish.
+Some names for this plant, in addition to Japanese or Chinese plum, are willow-leaf cherry, Asian plum, in English, ameixa or ameixa-japonesa in Portuguese, 李 lǐ in Mandarin, and Japanskt plommon in Swedish.

-The Latin genus name Prunus derives from the Ancient Greek προύνη (proúnē), meaning plum.
+The Latin generic name Prunus derives from the Ancient Greek προύνη (proúnē), meaning plum.
 The specific epithet, salicina, is derived from the Latin word for willow, since the leaves of Prunus salicina have a narrow, lanceolate, and taper-pointed shape, which is similar to the leaves of some willow species.